sroscoe2/CSCE156-Lab05/readme.md

 $\alpha = 0, k = 1$ this is the sample mean.
 For $\alpha$ being the mean, and $k = 2$, this is the definition of variance.

-1. Open the `MomentStats.java` file.
+1. Open the `MomentUtils.java` file.

 2. Define and implement 4 static methods that compute the moment.
 All of them should take a `List` of `Double` values, but they should differ as